Doyle takes command of 168th Operations Support Squadron

 |0

-This work, Doyle takes command of 168th Operations Support Squadron [Image 1 of 3], by SMSgt Paul Mann, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Doyle takes command of 168th Operations Support Squadron, by SMSgt Paul Mann, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT